 Kinesthesia refers to the body’s awareness that it’s moving.
-Our brains say, “hey, looks like our foot is taking a step forward!”
+Our brains say, “hey, all of the signals are telling me that we’re walking!”

-Our brains get this information primarily from the muscles.
-When we move our legs, the muscles that make the magic happen tell the brain that they’re hard at work.
-Secondarily, our brains can also get this info from the skin.
+The brain can also get this info from the skin.
 “My leg hairs are cold!
 We must be moving!”

 If I take a step forward, but my brain tells me I just took a step backwards, I’ll probably fall over.
 This is a big clue that my kinesthesia may be out of whack.